mattschlosser/bus/README.md

 However, my script for logging the data seems to have crashed multiple times as I did not pay much attention to it.
 However, there was still some excelent data to do some comparisons with.

+Data is available between approximately the following dates:
+* Feb 21, 2020 - March 15, 2020
+* May 19, 2020 - May 31, 2020
+* July 4, 2020 - Present

 ## Backend

-This is a simple project I did this evening to read bus data from a database.
  I created a simple server for sending bus data to the client based on a time interval.